-There can be no assurance that a Fund will continue to meet the requirements of the Exchange necessary to maintain the listing of Shares.
-The Exchange may, but is not required to, remove Shares of a Fund from the listing under any of the following circumstances: (1) the Exchange becomes aware that the Fund is no longer eligible to operate in reliance on Rule 6c-11 of the Investment Company Act of 1940; (2) the Fund no longer complies with the Exchange's requirements for Shares; or (3) such other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
-The Exchange will remove Shares of a Fund from listing and trading upon termination of such Fund.
+There can be no assurance that the Fund will continue to meet the requirements of the Exchange necessary to maintain the listing of Shares.
+The Exchange may, but is not required to, remove Shares from the listing under any of the following circumstances: (1) the Exchange becomes aware that the Fund is no longer eligible to operate in reliance on Rule 6c-11 of the Investment Company Act of

+1940; (2) the Fund no longer complies with the Exchange's requirements for Shares; or (3) such other event shall occur or condition shall exist that, in the opinion of the Exchange, makes further dealings on the Exchange inadvisable.
+The Exchange will remove the Shares from listing and trading upon termination of the Fund.